- Research article

 Two subjects (3.6%) did not have any handgrip strength (Kg = 0), five centenarians were able to reach a hand grip strength of more than 20 Kgs, and one subject was able to attain 27.55 kgs.

-Time spent for a 3 m walk in centenarians (in seconds)
+Results regarding time spent for a 3 m walk are shown in Table 3 and 4.

 The mean value of the velocity of the subjects for the three metres test was 0.46 m/s (SD: 0.82m/s; range: 0.045–6.00 m/s).
 One subject finished the three metre walk in 0.5 s, while six subjects took more than 24 s to perform the same task.